corvus-dotnet/Corvus.Pipelines/README.md

 }
 ```

-So - having added that capability, what funcionality have we lit up?
+So - having added that capability, what functionality have we lit up?

 First, we have a set of extension methods that allow us to set the failure state: